 This session took place on Tuesday 15th June, and examined the overall structure of the book and its different voices.
 In what ways is the art and science of timely action similar to, and in what ways different from, the modern sciences of behavior?
 Why is “action inquiry” particularly responsive to the crises of our time — the crisis of non-mutuality in gender relations, the climate crisis, and the crisis of distraction encouraged by social media and artificial intelligence?

 This session took place on Wednesday 15th September, and focussed on first-person, subjective modes of action inquiry, such as writing ‘developmental autobiographies’ to see how our personal history influences our present outlook.
 We also explored how to expand our awareness into the four territories of experience in the present, whether we are alone or engaged with others.

-Taking place at 11am Eastern/4pm UK on Wednesday 17th November, this session will consider second-person, intersubjective modes of action inquiry: how to frame and re-frame conversations; how to balance self-disclosure, support, and confrontation; and how to interweave the exercise of eight different types of power in work and family settings.
+This session took place on Wednesday 17th November, and considered second-person, intersubjective modes of action inquiry: how to frame and re-frame conversations; how to balance self-disclosure, support, and confrontation; and how to interweave the exercise of eight different types of power in work and family settings.

 Taking place at 11am Eastern/4pm UK on Tuesday 18th January, this session explored third-person, ‘objective’ modes of action inquiry and how the interplay of first-, second-, and third-person action inquiry can result in explaining more of the variance in our data than current social science studies do.